 Do you desire to help communities and impact individuals?
 Or maybe you gain a sense of fulfillment when you comfort a loved one in need?
 The Graduate Diploma of Applied Social Science is made for you.

-Our one-year course (Course Structure 2, below) is designed to provide Bachelor of Social Science graduates with the opportunity to continue the development of their knowledge and skills, based on their professional needs within the field of applied social science.
+This one-year course is designed to provide Bachelor of Social Science graduates with the opportunity to continue the development of their knowledge and skills, based on their professional needs within the field of applied social science.

 Students will be trained by exceptional academics and leaders from the industry who will support and encourage them in their studies.
 At the completion of this study, graduates are able to apply for membership with relevant accreditation bodies.